OECD Home › Public governance › Publications & Documents

 Publications & Documents

-This page provides access to the reviews on regulatory policy carried out in Korea in 2000 and in 2007 as well as updates on regulatory policy and governance in Korea.
+This page provides access to the review on regulatory reform carried out in Canada in 2002 as well as to the latest developments on regulatory policy and governance in Canada.